If you’re in a position of leadership today, then you’ve definitely experienced what it means to be “environmentally challenged.”

 1. Cultivate a culture that celebrates complexity.

-Contrary to all of the management advise that we received from industrial era business gurus or the antiquated organizational theories that hinge on the practice of simplification, our global future is one of exponentially accelerating complexity.
+Contrary to all of the management advice that we received from industrial era business gurus or the antiquated organizational theories that hinge on the practice of simplification, our global future is one of exponentially accelerating complexity.

 The practice of silo-ing industries, segmenting knowledge and partitioning talent will get your business killed faster than you can say “creative disruption.”